ECTS

 Select a program

-Master 1 Legal and judicial practices
+Master 1 Legal and Judicial Practices

-Master 2 Legal and judicial practices
+Master 2 Legal and Judicial Practices

-Choice of dissertation/tutored project
+Choice of Thesis/Supervised Project

-Tutored project
+Tutored Project

 4 creditsMemory